Skip to Content

 This was the problem with the medicine cabinets in both of our upstairs bathrooms.
 We couldn’t even open the medicine cabinet all the way because it bumped the frame of the mirror.

-These mirrors were not original to the house.
+These framed mirrors were not original to the house.
 The original construction had the large frame-less mirrors so the cabinet wouldn’t have bumped anything.

 But the previous owner put in these framed mirrors that we love.

-So, let’s show you how to turn an old medicine cabinet into open shelving.
+If you’re looking for a modern twist on your bathroom’s medicine cabinet, today we’re showing you how to turn an old medicine cabinet into open shelving.

 How to turn an old medicine cabinet into open shelving